Meon Valley Railway: Knowle tunnel and junction

 The Meon Valley line joined the original Gosport branch of the former London and Southampton Railway at Knowle Junction to reach Fareham station.
 That line passed through Knowle Tunnel, which had given extraordinary trouble during the earlier construction.
 The tunnel continued to present difficulties, and as the Meon Valley Line was intended as a first class main line, a deviation line avoiding the tunnel was in the course of construction.
 On 2 October 1904 the deviation was brought into use for up trains (going away from Fareham), and the line through the tunnel was singled, being used only by down trains (towards Fareham).
 Double track was laid on the deviation line, and from September 1906 all trains used the deviation, and the tunnel was closed temporarily while major repairs were carried out.
 On 2 June 1907 a single line only was opened through the tunnel to carry all up and down Meon Valley trains, and all connections at Knowle were removed.
 Trains to and from the Romsey direction used the deviation line and Meon Valley trains went through the tunnel.

 Knowle Junction ceased to be a true junction as the original connection between the MVR and the Eastleigh to Fareham Line was removed.
 The MVR now used an independent single-track line through the tunnel to Fareham station.
 One disadvantage of this arrangement was that the section of the original line between Fareham and Knowle was only accessible from the Fareham end, so that the private sidings on it could not be easily reached from the main line.
 The deviation line had severe gradients which heavy up freight trains had to surmount.
 In 1921 the junction connections at Knowle were reinstated so that main-line trains from either direction could use the old line.

 In 1907 the single track tunnel route was provided with a halt for passengers and two private sidings, serving the mental hospital at Knowle.
 The halt was known as Knowle Asylum Halt.
 It was alongside the Meon Valley single track, although the double track Romsey line was alongside, but without a platform face.
 The name of the halt was changed to Knowle Halt in 1942.
 In the 1950s it had the distinction of being illuminated by two electric lights, powered from the hospital's internal supply, when the neighbouring Botley station continued to depend on oil lamps.
 One of the sidings adjoined this platform; the other, which served a large brick works, was situated about half-way between Knowle and Fareham.
 Subsequently a third siding was added to serve an abattoir.

 First World War

-During the First World War the Meon Valley line was used for troop trains bound for the docks and France, but during this time the Waterloo to Gosport through services were suspended, and in fact they were never fully restored.
+During the First World War the Meon Valley line was used for troop trains bound for the docks and France, but during this time the Waterloo to Gosport through services were suspended, and they were never fully restored.